Dairy Production on Pasture: An Introduction to Grass-Based and Seasonal Dairying

-- Reducing animal stress through appropriate facility design and pasture exposure and providing high-quality forage in the dormant season.
+- Reducing animal stress through appropriate facility design, outdoor access, and providing high-quality forage in the dormant season

 There is an increasing demand for organic and pasture-based dairy products.
-Many conventional dairy farms are transitioning to pasture-based production and also becoming certified organic.
+Many conventional dairy farms transitioning to pasture-based production are also becoming certified organic.
 This section will discuss how to get started in transitioning a dairy to certified organic production.

 Several challenges are typical in the transition period of changing from conventional to organic production.
-The primary concern is to develop an ecological approach to production as opposed to an input approach.
-In practical terms, this means developing soil fertility through grazing management; careful use of winter manure; controlling pests and disease through sanitation, plant and animal diversity; and stress reduction.
+In addition to feeding only certified organic feeds, a producer should develop an ecological approach to production as opposed to an input approach.
+In practical terms, this means developing soil fertility through grazing management, careful use of winter manure, controlling pests and disease through sanitation and plant and animal diversity, and stress reduction.
 These are just a few concerns during the transition period.

-In transitioning to organic production, you will be confronted with new and often rigorous recordkeeping and management requirements.
-Yearly inspections will be required to verify compliance to the organic regulations.
-In addition, there can be a substantial cost to the certification process.
 The first step in transitioning to organic production is to select a certifier in your area.
-Many states have one or more certifying agencies that are authorized agents by the National Organic Program.
+Many states have one or more certifying agencies that are authorized agents by the USDA National Organic Program (NOP).
+Certifying agencies are listed on the NOP website.
 Once you select a certifier, you will complete an application packet, which will become your organic system plan.
-Remember that it takes three years from the date of the last application or use of a restricted substance such as synthetic herbicides and fertilizers until a product can be sold as organic.
-It also takes one year to transition a herd to organic.
-Alternatively, an organic herd can be purchased once the farm is certified organic.
+Remember that it takes three years from the date of the last application or use of a prohibited substance, such as synthetic herbicides and fertilizers, until a product from the land can be sold as organic.
+It also takes one year to transition a dairy herd to organic.
+Alternatively, a certified organic herd can be purchased once the farm is certified organic.

-According to the National Organic Program Regulations, every certified organic farm, ranch and handling operation must submit an organic system plan when applying for certification.
+According to NOP regulations, every certified organic farm, ranch, and handling operation must submit an organic system plan (OSP) when applying for certification.
 The OSP must be updated annually or more frequently if operational changes are made.

-- Livestock origin – Livestock products that are to be sold, labeled or represented as organic must be from livestock under continuous organic management, except as is provided for in the National Organic Program regulations.
+- Livestock origin – Livestock products that are to be sold, labeled, or represented as organic must be from livestock under continuous organic management for one year prior to certification.

-- Feed – The total feed ration must be composed of agricultural products, including pasture and forage, that are organically produced and, if applicable, organically processed.
+- Feed – The total feed ration must be composed of agricultural products, including pasture and forages that are organically produced and, if applicable, organically processed.

 - Livestock living conditions – The producer must establish and maintain living conditions that accommodate health and natural animal behavior, including pasture for ruminants.